The Direct Loan Program is for applicants seeking a loan from the WVEDA in the minimum amount of $50,000 and a maximum

 Upon reviewing and signing the commitment letter, the borrower must forward it back to WVEDA for final approval by the Board of Directors at its next regular monthly meeting.

-For additional information, please contact: Steve Webb, Tony Benedetto or Joey Browning.
+For additional information, please contact: Steve Webb, Joey Browning or Martha Phillips.